 When it comes to ChatGPT search visibility guidelines, the model doesn’t crawl the web live for most queries.
 Instead, it relies on what it has seen during training—reinforced by citations from high-authority sites, clear content structure, and real-world use cases.

-Following standard practices for ChatGPT search optimization ensures that your content is structured in a way that makes it easier to be cited in answers rather than overlooked.
+Following standard practices for ChatGPT SEO ensures that your content is structured in a way that makes it easier to be cited in answers rather than overlooked.
+In other words, if your goal is to know how to rank high on ChatGPT, you need to align with the signals it trusts most during retrieval and ranking.

 Here’s what actually influences whether your content gets picked: